Facial and head area release and energy activation, meditation record for June 2025.

 It is through this strange state that the Ajna between the eyebrows and the heart in the chest have begun to synchronize and activate.

 Perhaps this is the difference between the aura being connected as a line or being integrated as a circle.
-Or, to put it another way, it may be the difference between the chakras functioning as individual chakras or as integrated chakras that are unified.
+Or, to put it another way, it may be the difference between the chakras moving as individual chakras or moving as an integrated chakra.

 The Ajna chakra is often said to be an "integrating chakra."
 In Sanskrit, it means "command," and it can be interpreted as the upper chakras integrating other chakras such as the Anahata.
-The Ajna also initially functions as an individual entity, but the story that the aura becomes an integrated chakra is often told in spiritual teachings.
+The Ajna also initially moves independently, but the story that the aura becomes an integrated chakra is often told in spiritual teachings.
 I am interpreting it that way for now.

 The skin on his forehead began to activate, as if it were being peeled away from the skull.

-On the same day that the Ajna and Anahata chakras began to synchronize and activate, I unexpectedly felt that sensation while going about my daily life.
+On the same day that the Ajna and Anahata chakras began to synchronize and activate, this sensation unexpectedly started during my daily life.
 This morning, I felt that the Ajna and Anahata chakras were not distant from each other and were synchronized.
 This underlying feeling led to a sudden concentration of energy in my forehead, which happened unintentionally.
-As a result, the activation in my forehead began, and it felt as if the skin was being pulled away from the skull.
+As a result, the activation in my forehead began, and it felt like the skin was being pulled away from the skull.

-The first thing I realized is that the front part of the Ajna chakra has finally begun to activate.
-I feel as if the skin on my forehead and the front of my face is being pulled away from the skull, as if taking off a mask.
+The first thing I noticed is that the front part of the Ajna chakra has finally begun to activate.
+I feel like a mask is being removed, and the skin on my forehead and the front of my face is being pulled away from the skull.

 This is not only an activation of the forehead area, but it also seems to be manifesting as a change in consciousness.
 Although it is still a little, I feel that my consciousness is becoming freer.
 I feel a glimmer of a new dawn.
 Although the night has not yet broken, I feel that it will.